 Steve Jobs was known for ambitious projects and his last one was a superyacht, named Venus.
 BBuiltby Feadship and designed by the renowned Philippe Stark, Job’s Super Yacht is worth 100 million euros.

-Launched in 2012, one year after the dead of Steve Jobs, photos with a glimpse of super yacht interior Venus were never taken before.
+Launched in 2012, one year after the death of Steve Jobs, photos with a glimpse of superyacht interior Venus were never taken before.
 Until now.
-Steve Jobs 256-foot-long super yacht caused waves both in the water and online when it was spotted near the British Virgin Islands this past weekend, finally giving a closer and real look of the work developped by the designer Philippe Stark and Feadship.
+Steve Jobs 256-foot-long superyacht caused waves both in the water and online when it was spotted near the British Virgin Islands this past weekend, finally giving a closer and real look of the work developed by the designer Philippe Stark and Feadship.

 Steve wanted to be sure that the teenagers could be set up in the front of the boat when he was at the back and vice-versa.
 He was obsessed with silence.
 In his home, children did not make noise, nor the dog, nor his wife … no one made any noise, ever.

-Jobs’ widow, Laurene Powell Jobs, maintains ownership of the yacht, that clearly has Steve Jobs’ magic touch.
+Jobs’ widow, Laurene Powell Jobs, maintains ownership of the yacht, which clearly has Steve Jobs’ magic touch.